LINBIT/linstor-gateway/docs/md/linstor-gateway_nfs.md

 ### Synopsis

 linstor-gateway nfs manages highly available NFS exports by leveraging LINSTOR and drbd-reactor.
-Setting linstor including storage pools and resource groups as well as Corosync and Pacemaker's properties a prerequisite to use this tool.
+A running LINSTOR cluster including storage pools and resource groups is a prerequisite to use this tool.

+NOTE that, currently, only one NFS export can exist in a cluster.
+See "help nfs create" for more information

 ### Options